awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Create.md

    If you want the canary to test an endpoint on a VPC, you must also enter information about your VPC later in this procedure\.

 1. If you are using your own script for the canary, under **Lambda handler**, enter the entry point where you want the canary to start\.
-The string that you enter must end with `.handler`\.
+If you use a runtime earlier than `syn-nodejs-puppeteer-3.4` or `syn-python-selenium-1.1`, the string that you enter must end with `.handler`\.
+If you use `syn-nodejs-puppeteer-3.4` or `syn-python-selenium-1.1` or a later runtime, this restriction does not apply\.

 1. If you are using environment variables in your script, choose **Environment variables** and then specify a value for each environment variable defined in your script\.
 For more information, see [Environment variables](CloudWatch_Synthetics_Canaries_WritingCanary_Nodejs.md#CloudWatch_Synthetics_Environment_Variables)\.